ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/Gerard-Badorrek.md

 title: #job title
 team: no #mark no if an individual, NO CAPS
 single: yes  #mark yes if an individual NO CAPS
-description: Improved the structure, business management and processes, operations, and culture of the GSA’s financial management shop.
-Gerard’s work resulted in more than 50,000 hours that can be redirected to higher-value mission work.
+description: Enhanced business processes and operations, achieved cost reduction goals, reduced enterprise audit findings and control weaknesses, and strengthened employee engagement within GSA's Office of the Chief Financial Officer (OCFO).
+The OCFO team and business partners identified 200,000+ hours of work across GSA that could be eliminated, optimized or automated through robotics and redirected to higher-value work.
 #description of why there winning award, in an excel spreadsheet
 category: gsa #reference list of categories
 agency: General Services Administration #name of agency, capitalize first letter of each name